Neural Draft project rules

 3. Server-side reads use `@neuraldraft/sdk` with the env var

-`NEURAL_DRAFT_API_KEY`.
+`NEURALDRAFT_API_KEY`.
 Never put the key in browser code.

 4. Public reads from the browser (e.g. product catalogue) use the